CNC Kink: How to Play With Consensual Non-Consent

 Setting rules for integration (no new scenes for 24–48 hrs)

-Why Some People Crave It
+Why We Crave It

 Letting go of control — for those with high-pressure lives, CNC can offer emotional release